Foz Foster: David Devant and his Spirit Wife

 After moving to Brighton, Foster met the artist and songwriter, Mikey Georgeson and, at the beginning of the 1990s, they formed David Devant & His Spirit Wife.
 All the band adopted stage names, with Georgeson as the Vessel on vocals and guitar, Professor Rimschott (Graham Carlow) on drums and the Colonel (Jem Egerton) on bass.
 Foster was renamed Foz?, pronounced 'Foz Questionmark'.
 A Devant gig was an unforgettable theatrical experience, incorporating stage magic with cardboard props, manipulated by the 'spectral roadies', Iceman and Cocky Young'un.
 The Vessel might be fired from a cannon, levitated or sawn in half, and the climax of every show was the appearance of the Spirit Wife, who manifested herself in the form of a Victorian lace nightie waved on a long pole.
 The band won a fanatically loyal following and positive, though sometimes bemused, reviews.
 Caroline Sullivan described a 1996 show in the Guardian: 'Led by a quiffed and moustachioed waif called the Vessel, they offer penny-dreadful glam rock augmented by a host of special effects.
 The music alone is worth the price of admission ... but the Devants strive to provide a more complete experience...
 Long may they do their strange thing.'.
 The theatricality of an early Devant show was captured in the video for their debut single, "Pimlico".

 In 1997, the band released their first full length album, Work Lovelife, Miscellaneous.
 In March, Radio-One breakfast presenter, Mark Radcliffe, chose the single, "Ginger", written by Georgeson and Foster, as his record of the week.
 Radcliffe said, 'Initially I was intrigued by the look of them, by the name, by the image.
 Then I heard some really good songs...Unless the records themselves work there is no point to all the theatricality.
 But this lot are messing about with the concept of what makes a pop band.
 Their act isn't just a gimmick.
 We need more bands like them.'

 Although Foster left the band in the late 1990s, he rejoined for their third album, Power Words for Better Living (2004).
-David Devant and his Spirit Wife still perform two or three times a year.
+David Devant and his Spirit Wife still perform two or three times a year, and released a new album, Cut out and Keep Me in 2019.